scrapinghub/frontera/docs/source/topics/frontier-api.rst

     .. classmethod:: from_settings([settings])

-        Returns a :class:`FrontierManager` instance initializated with the passed settings argument.
+        Returns a :class:`FrontierManager` instance initialized with the passed settings argument.
 Argument value can either be a string path pointing to settings file or a :class:`Settings` object instance.
 If no settings is given, :ref:`frontier default settings <frontier-default-settings>` are used.

     .. method:: start()

         Notifies all the components of the frontier start.
-Tipically used for initializations.
+Typically used for initializations.
         See :ref:`starting/stopping the frontier <frontier-start-stop>`.

     .. method:: stop()

         Notifies all the components of the frontier stop.
-Tipically used for finalizations.
+Typically used for finalizations.
         See :ref:`starting/stopping the frontier <frontier-start-stop>`.